Shaggy-alt/CyberSecProjects/README.md

 All of my projects I've completed related to Cyber Security.

-NOTE: ALL OF MY PROJECTS WERE CONDUCTED IN A CONTAINED ENVORNMENT.
+NOTE: ALL OF MY PROJECTS WERE CONDUCTED IN A CONTAINED ENVIRONMENT.
-SOME OF THESE TEQCHNIQUES/TOOLS WILL GET YOU INTO LEGAL TROUBLE WHEN USED IMPROPERLY.
+SOME OF THESE TECHNIQUES/TOOLS WILL GET YOU INTO LEGAL TROUBLE WHEN USED IMPROPERLY.
 DO NOT ATTEMPT IN LIVE PRODUCTION/ WITHOUT CONSENT OF OWNER.

 Projects include:
-- Wireshark .pacap file analysis.
+- Wireshark .pcap file analysis.
 - Installing & using nessus on home network.
 - SIEM integration & monitoring.
 - Win7 Buffer Overflow Attack.